 - Disable the ability to edit or delete existing comments.

-- Date and time of the comment are not recorded (coming soon).
+- The date and time of the comment are not recorded.

 - Doesn’t send notifications of new comments (Airtable Automation is a possible alternative).

-- Doesn’t show the name of the collaberator who left the comment.
+- Doesn’t show the name of the collaborator who left the comment.

 Click on the edit-record icon to test the feature.
 Leave a note and it’ll then be instantly added to the Comments field.